Last updated on 2026-02-04

 Program Structure

-The Mechanical Engineering Technician – Non-Destructive Evaluation program spans a duration of four semesters.
-The program is delivered in person, allowing students to engage directly with instructors and peers, fostering a collaborative learning environment.
+The Mechanical Engineering Technician – Non-Destructive Evaluation program is designed to be completed in four semesters.
+The program is delivered in person at the Oshawa campus and includes a co-op option that allows students to gain valuable work experience in the field.
 Key features of the program structure include:

 Featured Experiences

-The Mechanical Engineering Technician – Non-Destructive Evaluation program offers several unique experiences that enhance the learning journey:
+The Mechanical Engineering Technician – Non-Destructive Evaluation program offers several unique features that enhance the learning experience:

 Career Options